 Neither Gospel tells us how or when Mary broke the news to Joseph of her miraculous and unexpected pregnancy.

-Luke tells us that after the angel appeared to Mary and explained the situation, Mary leaves to visit Elizabeth and stays for three months.
-Perhaps this was a way of protecting her in this humiliating situation.
+Luke tells us that after the angel Gabriel appeared to Mary and explained the situation, Mary leaves to visit Elizabeth and stays for three months.
+Perhaps this was a way of protecting her from public shame.

 While we don’t know the specifics of how Mary and Joseph handled the conversation, we get a glimpse of Joseph’s reaction.